commercial buildingsVOC Testing

 Back to the research lab story.
 Our consultant asked many questions about the chemicals being used in the lab and looked around and made a telling discovery.
 The lab staff were using strong acids stored in a plastic container.
 I Don’t remember what type of acid, nor what the acid was for.
 I think it was for sterilization.
 The corrosion was worse the closer one got to the acid containing vessel.
 Vent hood components on the roof were also severely corroded as well.
 The hood would extract the fumes from the lab then become rusted.

 It came as a total surprise to the research scientist and grad students that the cause of corrosion was the acid they depended on for work.
-I informed them that the acid fumes in the air was all that were needed to cause the air quality problems and rust.
+I informed them that the acid fumes in the air were all that were needed to cause the air quality problems and rust.

 It was probably around that time that sulfur containing acidic gases from Chinese Drywall was causing similar corrosion problems in homes copper pipes and wires.
 I also informed them to cover the acid better and to use proper ventilation closer to the stored acid.

-Acetone a chemical with many uses including as a solvent to clean items.
-In one commercial building were high quality optical lenses were being manufactured the occupants complained of health problems.
+In one commercial building in Miami high quality optical lenses were being manufactured.
+The occupants to our inspector of health problems.
 Management requested indoor air testing in the building.
 During the air test it was observed that the facility workers used large amounts of a solvent known as acetone to clean the lenses.
-Acetone is the active ingredient, and to my knowledge is often the only ingredient in nail polish remover.
+Acetone is often the active ingredient in nail polish remover.
 It is a potent chemical and acetone can cause serious health problems at high levels.
 The client was informed that the workers must use proper ventilation and protective gear.
-It seems that were not using much ventilation at all.
+It seems that were not using much ventilation at all!
 In such cases workers must follow all applicable government regulations such as OSHA regulations.

 Three IAQ testing tools held up in a commercial building during commercial air quality testing.